Introduction

 Deterrence and Patient Education

 Bertolotti syndrome is congenital.
-Therefore patients have no choice on whether they have a transitional vertebra or whether that vertebra will cause pain in the future.
-Although deterrence is not possible, early and frequent patient education may help patients avoid the sequelae of chronic pain.
+Deterrence is not possible, but early and frequent patient education may help patients avoid the sequelae of chronic pain.
 That is why the early and accurate diagnosis of this condition is critical.

 Enhancing Healthcare Team Outcomes

-Numerous healthcare providers may participate in the care of a patient with Bertolotti syndrome.
+Numerous healthcare providers may participate in caring for a patient with Bertolotti syndrome.
 The first person to whom a patient speaks about chronic low back pain should keep the possibility of a lumbosacral transitional vertebra in mind when conducting a workup.
-This duty may fall on a primary care physician, a nurse practitioner, a physician’s assistant, or a chiropractor.
-Their work-up should include conservative but diagnostic measures, such as radiographic imaging, pharmacotherapy to relieve their pain, and the option to be referred to a pain management specialist if the condition persists.[18][22]
+This duty may fall on a primary care physician, a nurse practitioner, a physician's assistant, or a chiropractor.
+Their workup should include conservative but diagnostic measures, such as radiographic imaging, pharmacotherapy to relieve their pain, and the option to be referred to a pain management specialist if the condition persists.[18][22]

 If the patient does meet with a pain management physician, the pain management physician must maintain an open line of communication with the patient's primary care provider so that there is a seamless transfer of diagnoses, test results, and treatment options.
 The pain management physician may conduct fluoroscopic guided injections for diagnostic or therapeutic purposes and prescribe a greater diversity of pain medications with close follow-up in mind.[22]